Vasectomy

 • Sperm granuloma: A sperm granuloma is a small, painful lump that can form if sperm leaks out of the vas deferens and into the surrounding tissue.

 It is important to discuss the risks of vasectomy with your doctor before the procedure.
-Your doctor will be able to provide more information on the potential risks and how to minimize them.
+Your doctor will be able to provide more information on the potential risks and how to minimise them.

 Are there any after-effects?